0xSero/partisia-docs/docs/node-operations/run-a-price-oracle-node.md

 3. Sign in to the browser
 4. Invoke the contract action _Deregister_ at exactly one hour after the time stamp

-If your node has already reported a price in the current round your invocation of _Deregister_ will result in an error saying
+If your node has already reported a price in the current round, your invocation of _Deregister_ will result in an error
+saying:

 ```Cannot deregister an oracle node that has notified a price update on an ongoing round```